Abir69-bot/MultiDoc_AI/README.md

 Upload one or more documents (PDF, DOCX, TXT, etc.)

-Enter your Groq API key in the sidebar

 Ask questions in the chat input

 View answers with source references from your documents